By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 User is in the

-folder and wants to add a new card, with question 'What is the largest organ?' and answer 'Skin'.
-This is done by typingadd q/What is the largest organ? a/Skin
+Organsfolder and wants to add a new card, with question 'What is the largest organ?' and answer 'Skin'.
+This is done by typingadd q/What is the largest organ? a/Skin.

 The command parser reads the string input (as entered by the user) and returns the corresponding